AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 ## Conda-based images

-If you are working with conda, you will likely want to use one of the `continuumio/miniconda3` images.
+If you are working with conda, you will likely want to use one of the [`continuumio/miniconda3` images](https://hub.docker.com/r/continuumio/miniconda3/tags).
-Since the conda environment should define the version of Python itself, you should not need to worry too much about the specific version of the base image, but you should still use a versioned image for reproducibility.
+Since the conda environment files should define the version of Python itself, you should not need to worry too much about the specific version of the base image, but you should still use a versioned image for reproducibility.

 In the Dockerfile, you will want include the following steps: